api7/api7-ingress-controller/docs/en/latest/reference/api-reference.md

 ### Types

-In this section you will find types that the CRDs rely on.
+This section describes the types used by the CRDs.
 #### AdminKeyAuth